 Jewish Studies.
 Wake Forest University offers many Jewish studies related courses in a number of disciplines.
 These courses are all part of the interdisciplinary Jewish Studies Minor.

-Religion Department & The Divinity School.
-The Religion Department and the Divinity School offer courses in the Hebrew Bible and Comparative Judaism courses, with additional courses being planned for the future.
+Department for the Study of Religions & The School of Divinity.
+The Department for the Study of Religions (http://college.wfu.edu/religion/) and the School of Divinity (http://divinity.wfu.edu/) offer courses in the Hebrew Bible and Comparative Judaism courses, with additional courses being planned for the future.
 They also offer Biblical Hebrew, which meets the language requirement for Wake Forest students.

 Humanities.
 History,German Studies, English, Political Science and the American Ethnic Studies Departments as well the Humanities Institute offer courses in American Jewish Culture, American Jewish Literature, a survey of Jewish history, Ancient Israel and courses on the Middle East.